Catch up on the full story of last weeks NEWS...........

 Todd’s answer – if had stolen the book he would not have waited for the Police to catch up with him.

-The four other men received good character references from Mr Robinson a surgeon of Brimington and Mr Redshaw a miner.
+Mr Robinson a surgeon of Brimington and Mr Redshaw a miner.

-Thomas and William Hoult, Anthony Coates and Thomas Moody were given 6 months gaol with hard labour.
+The verdict; all were found guilty - Thomas and William Hoult, Anthony Coates and Thomas Moody were given 6 months gaol with hard labour.
 As for James Todd, as he had a previous conviction he was sentenced to 15 months hard labour.
 The registers for the trial also confirm that the men received the sentences for burglary and that James Todd previous conviction was taken into account also.

 James Todd had stood trial at the beginning of the year on 4th January 1859.
 He was convicted for 6 months for “larceny on the person”.
 He appeared at the Quarter Sessions charged with stealing £2 10s from James Revill of Chesterfield.